 Clos du Caillou Les Quartz, which made its debut in 1999 comes from vines planted in the les Cassanets vineyard.
 The terroir is rocks and sandy soil.
 Caillou Les Quartz comes from a blend that is usually 85% Grenache with 15% Syrah.
 The Grenache is aged in foudres and oak vats and the Syrah is aged in New, French oak barrels for 18 months.
 The production is close to 900 cases per year.

-Clos du Caillou also produces a Chateauneuf du Pape Blanc, Les Safres Blanc and seven different wines produced from vines planted in the Cotes du Rhone appellation.
+In addition, the estate produces 7 different, red and white wines from vines planted in the Cotes du Rhone appellation.

-Serving and Decanting Clos du Caillou with Wine, Food Pairing Tips
+Serving Clos du Caillou with Wine, Food Pairing Tips

 The white wine of Clos du Caillou is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.